mannatgupta146/Unfolded-Letter/readme.md

 A responsive web experience featuring a dynamic letter revelation mechanism with smooth animations and modern visual effects.

 ## Preview
-Here’s how the project looks in action:
+Here’s how the project looks like:

 ![Screenshot](screenshot.png)